 Do you love listening to jazz?
 If yes, then Dizzy's Club Coca-Cola is the place to be at.
 Hosting several jazz concerts, this club has witnessed performances by numerous well-known jazz players.
 Offering educational programs on understanding the art of jazz, this theater has carved a niche for itself by encouraging the emerging musicians interested in playing jazz.
 To know more about this venue, please check the website.

 Tribecca is one place in the city where something or the other is taking place on a regular basis.
 A popular nightclub, the place is host to a variety of events like live music shows, theme nights, celebrations and so on.
 The usual Thanksgiving evenings as well as the Halloween Fiesta are something to look forward here because of the pompous with the way these events are conducted.
 Besides, the cozy decor and the light mood help you relish the delicacies served here, and relax over the night.
 Visit the website for event schedule.

-The Flaming Saddles Saloon, voted as the best Country Gay bar offers a world of fun with cute dancing bartenders performing to the music and to the crowds.
+The Flaming Saddles Saloon, voted as the best country gay bar offers a world of fun with cute dancing bartenders performing to the music and to the crowds.
 This nightclub has a Western theme and hence the rodeo-like music.
-The food consists of Chilli and sliders and beer makes up most of the beverage list, though cocktails and sangria also feature on the menu.
+The food consists of chili and sliders, and beer makes up most of the beverage list, though cocktails and sangria also feature on the menu.
 The happy hour deals drive one crazy with their cheap prices.
-The ambience is one of a never ending party with everyone dancing to the grooving music, and heart-stoppingly handsome gay men hanging out together.
+The ambiance is one of a never ending party with everyone dancing to the grooving music, and heart-stoppingly handsome gay men hanging out together.